Tableau Stabilization and Lattice Paths: Introduction

 \end{Definition}

-\begin{Remark} Having weakly decreasing row sizes from top to bottom is required for $ T^{(k)} $ to be a standard skew tableau for all $ k \ge 1 $.
-If this is not the case, $ T^{(k)} $ need not be standard.
+\begin{Remark} Having weakly decreasing row sizes from top to bottom is required for $ T^{(q)} $ to be a skew standard tableau for all $ q \ge 1 $.
+If this is not the case, $ T^{(q)} $ need not be standard.
 Consider \Cref{fig:tabincrow}, where $ T^{(2)} $

 is not a skew tableau both because of its shape and the third column not being increasing.

 \end{Remark}